-In connection with the Annual Report of Frazier Lifesciences Acquisition Corporation (the "Company") on Form 10-K for the period ending December 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, David Topper, in my capacity as Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C.
+In connection with the Amendment No. 2 to the Annual Report of Frazier Lifesciences Acquisition Corporation (the "Company") on Form 10-K/A for the period ending December 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, David Topper, in my capacity as Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: